Causal inference under over-simplified longitudinal causal models: Introduction

+However, little is known about the possible relationship between estimates derived under oversimplified longitudinal causal models and causal quantities of interest under the true longitudinal causal model.
+Filling this gap is the main objective of the present work.
+Specifically, we derive sufficient conditions that guarantee that the quantity estimated in practice when working under over-simplified causal models is related to longitudinal causal effects of interest.
+Unsurprisingly, these sufficient conditions are very restrictive, and are met under very simple causal models only.
+Through numerical examples, we show that the magnitude of the bias between the quantities estimated in practice and longitudinal causal effects of interest can be substantial.
+Overall, our results raise the need for repeated measurements to conduct proper analyses and/or the development of sensitivity analyses when they are not available.

 The rest of the article is organized as follows.
-Section \ref{Sec:Notation} presents the notation that will be used throughout the article.
-In Sections \ref{Sec:Instantaneous} and \ref{Sec:SummaryMeasures}, we will then present our results, in the situation where instantaneous levels of exposures are available (Section \ref{Sec:Instantaneous}), or summary variables of past levels of exposures are available (Section \ref{Sec:SummaryMeasures}).
-We will present concluding remarks and recommendations in Section \ref{sec:Discu}.
-Most technical derivations are presented in the Appendix accompanying this article.
+The notation and framework considered in this work is introduced in Section \ref{Sec:Notation_Setting}.
+In section \ref{Sec:MainRes}, we present our main result and discuss its practical implications.
+Section \ref{sec:Illustr_SV} is devoted to numerical illustrations.
+Concluding remarks are provided in Section \ref{sec:Discu}.
+Technical derivations are presented in the Appendix.